microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 ##### Can a user send notifications to themselves?

 No, at the moment a user cannot send notifications to themselves.
-For scenario like these, please use application permissions.
+For scenarios like these, please use application permissions.

 ##### Can a Teams app control how the notifications are shown to user (banner, feed etc)